Armando1514/Distributed-WordCount-With-MPI-and-AWS-EC2/README.md

 The goal is show how start from basic and arrive to build a real solution for the problem of word counting.
 The problems are numbered from 1 to 6, all the statement are defined inside.

-Starting from the first, until the 5, you will learn all the basics concepts that will help you to build the solution for the problem 6 about word counting in a parallel context.
+Starting from the first, until the 5, you will learn all the basics concepts that will help you to build the solution for the problem 6 about word counting in a distributed context.

 # Prerequisites
 **0. AWS Account** (in my case is a student account)